-Signs of scalp psoriasis include silver-red scales on the skin that often extend beyond the hairline, with itching and sometimes pain.
+Signs of scalp psoriasis could include silver, violet, salmon, or red scales, depending skin tones, which often extend beyond the hairline, with itching and sometimes pain.
 With dermatitis, you may notice reddish skin covered by white or yellow scales, along with dandruff and itching.
 Treatment for psoriasis is often more aggressive than that for dermatitis.

 If you suspect you have scalp psoriasis, you should schedule an appointment with a doctor.
 They may examine your scalp to rule out other conditions before sending you to a dermatologist for further evaluation and treatment.